Double Copy of 3D Chern-Simons Theory and 6D Kodaira-Spencer Gravity: Double Copy of Chern-Simons Theory

 where the differential is ${\bf d}=d+\bar d$.
 Above we denoted the $(p,q)-$form degrees by subscripts, and aligned vertically the elements according to the twist $p-q$.
 The integration \eqref{doubleint} induces a pairing on $\cX$ given by

 which, for bi-forms $\Omega_{p,q}$ and $H_{r,s}$, is non-vanishing only if $p+r=q+s=3$.
 We give a field theory interpretation to the chain complex \eqref{Xdiagram} by identifying fields as elements of $X_2$.
 This choice is due to the fact that the metric fluctuation is expected to arise from the `tensor product of two gauge fields'.
 More precisely, given the Chern-Simons complex \eqref{Kdiagram} the spin two fluctuation resides in $K_1\otimes\bar K_1$.
-Following this interpretation gauge parameters are elements of $X_1$ and field equations live in $X_3$.
+Following this interpretation gauge parameters are elements of $X_1$ and field equations live in $X_3$, while elements in higher degree correspond to a cascade of Noether and Noether-for-Noether identities.
 The degree convention differs from the standard $L_\infty$ one (where fields are in degree zero), but for differential forms the form degree is more natural.
 From the explicit form \eqref{Xdiagram} of the complex, it is clear that the field theory described by the $L_\infty$ algebra on $\cX$ is non-Lagrangian, at least if one insists in identifying fields in $X_2$ and field equations in $X_3$, for then there are more field equations than fields.

 Keeping this standard interpretation, we begin by working out the linear theory.
 The fields living in $X_2$ can be parameterized as

 while the gauge parameters living in $X_{1}$ can be written as

 The linear gauge transformations $\delta\Psi={\bf d}\Lambda$ then read